stephengaito/documentArchive/features/architecture/authentication/Readme.md

 access_tokens were the same.
-That is, while the authentication flow might be different in the above two cases, the result of authentication in both cases is the same authentication access_token (with suitable identificaitons embedded in the token).
+That is, while the authentication flow might be different in the above two cases, the result of authentication in both cases is the same authentication access_token (with suitable identifications embedded in the token).

 Review: [SO's Guide to website Authentication](http://stackoverflow.com/questions/549/the-definitive-guide-to-forms-based-website-authentication)